|Country:||United States of America (USA)|

 Purchase Chelan Hops

-Chelan hops are available to be purchased from multiple suppliers.
+Chelan hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Chelan Hops
+Origin and Geneology of the Chelan Hop

 Developed by the John I Haas, Inc. breeding company, released in 1994.
 It is a daughter of Galena.